 Steve Opperman, Head Coach

-Over his tenure, Opperman has seen his players voted to the Atlantic 10 All-Conference teams.
-The Dukes have been represented on the A-10 All-Conference teams for 12 straight seasons.
+Opperman, who was A-10 Co-Coach of the Year in 2013, 2010, 2004 and 2001, needed only five years to become DU's all-time winningest coach.
+Over his tenure, Opperman has seen his players voted to the Atlantic 10 All-Conference teams a total of 52 times.
+The Dukes have been represented on the A-10 All-Conference teams for 18 straight seasons.

 In his 18 years on the Bluff, several season, team and individual records have been broken under Opperman's guidance.
 Additionally, Opperman has coached two AVCA All-Americans.
 Liz Homan received the honor in 2010 and Arielle Love in 2012 and 2014.

 Under his leadership, Opperman always had his squads among the strongest academic teams on campus.
 In his 18 seasons at Duquesne, 14 student-athletes have been named to the A-10 Academic All-Conference team, five student-athletes have been named Academic All-America and one A-10 Student-Athlete of the Year.

 Opperman is the winningest coach at Duquesne University.
 He has compiled a 431-405 (.515) record in 26 seasons as a head coach.

 Ryan Sweitzer, Assistant Coach